Would you like to see Prime Minister's Questions live in the chamber of the House of Commons on Wednesday 10 July 2019 at midday at Westminster?

-If you wish to enter the ballot you must send your name, postal address (you must be a constituent) and contact information to firstname.lastname@example.org
+If so, please enter the ballot for my ticket allocation, which is now open.
+If you can attend with a plus one (I have two tickets in total), please enter the ballot by sending your name, postal address (you must be a constituent) and contact information to firstname.lastname@example.org

 I have voted against Brexit repeatedly – including not voting to trigger Article 50 in the first place.